Interested in the self-help genre and psychology, I combine such knowledge with my experience of TBI Recovery and my writing skillset.

-First and foremost, what is passive-aggression?
-According to Merriam-Webster.com, passive-aggression is "displaying behavior characterized by the expression of negative feelings, resentment, and aggression in an unassertive passive way (as through procrastination and stubbornness)."
+First and foremost, what is passive aggression?
+According to Merriam-Webster.com, passive aggression is "displaying behavior characterized by the expression of negative feelings, resentment, and aggression in an unassertive passive way (as through procrastination and stubbornness)."

 A common reason for such hostility is envy.
 And envy is indeed an insidious emotion, as the individual does not know that they are envious.
 It is such an undesirable emotion they cannot even admit it to themselves.
 As author Robert Greene observes in Laws of Human Nature, "Of all the human emotions, none is trickier or more elusive than envy" (272).

 What to avoid: Do not enable the individual to push your buttons for so long that you end up reacting angrily or aggressively in front of others.
 If you do, he has won.
 And, since envy is such a potential problem, if possible, you might want to create distance between yourself and your hater.
 (Obviously, this is not always possible or the best option.)

 In conclusion, envy often proves to be a destructive problem.
-And it often is not identified until it is too late.
+And it is often not identified until it is too late.
 And it is often easy for the hater to get "under your skin," goading you over time into an irrational response.
 Instead, act strategically.
 Life is a chess game; think before moving.